Rahul-Raviprasad/CSS-Must-Know-stuff/README.md

 The !important rule is ideal during development when you just want to see a style applied to the page, regardless of specificity.
 Note try not to use this in production.

+## Importance of fake loader before we provide the content
+Here is a good article on the same.